MikeCaspar/testForFolder/README.md

 This role is intended to be used with the maintain_ / test_ loop presented at AnsibleFest 2016 in SFO

-### test roles are intended to run in read only (to confirm a negative or positive test state)
+- *test roles are intended to run in read only (to confirm a negative or positive test state)*

-### This role is not ready..
-Please do not use it yet.
+- *Should you try this role on another platform, please either do a Pull Request for the new platform or feel free to email me to ask that it be added.*

-The original slides for the test/maintain loop can be read about here.
+The original slides for the test/maintain loop can be read about [here](http://www.slideshare.net/MikeCaspar/testing-for-infrastructure-as-code-for-ansiblefest-2016-64540514).

 Tests during this part of the loop are created via a _test.yml file that can be separately executed from _maintain playbooks.